Blood of Zeus: Season 2

+Season 3

-The third season received a 100% fresh score on Rotten Tomatoes from 8 reviews.
+The third season holds an approval rating of 100% on Rotten Tomatoes based on 8 reviews.

-Paul Tassi of Forbes wrote, "I would highly recommend Blood of Zeus...The level of quality has been stellar and it’s nice to watch something fully original for a change".
+Paul Tassi of Forbes wrote, "I would highly recommend Blood of Zeus...The level of quality has been stellar and it's nice to watch something fully original for a change".
 Andres Cabrera of Geeks of Color called the show "remarkable", stating that "Blood of Zeus quickly set itself apart with a focused plot set in the world of Greek mythos complete with amazing references and a true genuine love of the canvas that the world of the Gods of Olympus and the Underworld offer".
 Kate Sánchez of But Why Tho? praised the final season for bringing the story to a satisfying close, stating that the third season "completes an epic story".
 Alfred Molina's performance as Cronus also drew praise, with Anushka Bhattacharya of MSN noting that he "shines bright" in the role.
-Daniel Kurland of Den of Geek praised the series, calling it "a godly finish to a series that’s always been incredibly passionate and sincere in its storytelling", adding that, "Everything comes together in Blood of Zeus season 3, which makes this an extremely satisfying conclusion to a truly epic story".
-Blood of Zeus has been compared to Game of Thrones by both The New York Times and Collider.
-Margaret Lyons of The New York Times wrote that the series "scratches that Game of Thrones itch," while Carolyn Jenkins of Collider described it as a "no-holds-barred epic" that is "just as bloody and dramatic as Game of Thrones".
-Memory Ngulube of Screen Rant called Blood of Zeus "undoubtedly one of the streamer's best" fantasy shows, praising it as a "hidden gem" and for its intricate storytelling and well-developed characters.
+Daniel Kurland of Den of Geek praised the series, calling it "a godly finish to a series that's always been incredibly passionate and sincere in its storytelling", adding that, "Everything comes together in Blood of Zeus season 3, which makes this an extremely satisfying conclusion to a truly epic story".
+Blood of Zeus has been compared to the series Game of Thrones with Margaret Lyons of The New York Times having wrote that the series "scratches that Game of Thrones itch", while Carolyn Jenkins of Collider described it as a "no-holds-barred epic" that is "just as bloody and dramatic as Game of Thrones".
+Memory Ngulube of Screen Rant called Blood of Zeus "undoubtedly one of the streamer's best" fantasy shows, praising it as a "hidden gem" and for its intricate storytelling and well-developed characters while Matt Kamen of Wired also stated that the series "impressed with smart writing that offers compelling twists on the classic myths".
+Following its conclusion, the series has been listed among Muses of Media's "Top 10 TV shows of 2025", Collider's "10 Best Fantasy TV Finales of the Last 10 Years", and ComicBook.com's "10 Best Sword & Sorcery Fantasy Shows of the 2020s (So Far)".
+The Hollywood Reporter India included the series in their list of "10 Greek Mythology Movies And TV Shows", calling it "a masterpiece of modern Greek storytelling."